 Apple is struggling in India which is a known fact.
 Even though the iPhones are popular here (as they are around the world), the Cupertino-based technology major has failed to achieve any real success in the world s fastest-growing smartphone market.
-The reason is simple – Apple’s iPhones aren t (and have never been) exactly affordable, and import duties inflate their sky-high prices even further.
+The reason is simple Apple s iPhones aren t (and have never been) exactly affordable, and import duties inflate their sky-high prices even further.
 Consequently, prospective customers end up turning to the Android ecosystem, where the variety is practically limitless, both in terms of price and features.
 However, it seems the company is soon planning to do something about its abysmal position in the Indian smartphone market.
 Also Read - iPhone 11 selling with more than Rs 8,000 discount in India, but for a limited periodAlso Read - Apple App store removes this popular dating app for spreading misinformation

 Watch: Apple iPhone XS, XS Max Hands On